paysonjparker/paysonjparker/README.md

 ### Hi there 👋

-- 📫 How to reach me:
+- 📫 How to reach me: payson.parker@comcast.net
-  email: payson.parker@comcast.net
 <!--
 **paysonjparker/paysonjparker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.